Prasad2357/flask-ml-project/README.md

 ## Usage

-After starting the Flask app, navigate to `http://localhost:5000` in your web browser to access the application.
+After starting the Flask app, navigate to [http://localhost:5000](http://localhost:5000) in your web browser to access the application.
+You can also access the deployed app at [https://flask-ml-project-v4al.onrender.com](https://flask-ml-project-v4al.onrender.com).
 Input the required parameters to get flight price predictions.

 ## Models Used